Lejmi/EagleEye/README.md

 ## Features

 - 🛡️ **Real-time Protection** - Automatically checks URLs as you browse
-- 🚫 **Page Blocking** - Blocks malicious sites with a full-page warning overlay
 - ⚠️ **Threat Notifications** - Alerts you when dangerous sites are detected
 - ✅ **Manual Checking** - Force check any site with one click
 - 📋 **Exclusion List** - Whitelist trusted sites to skip checks